|Destination||Nikko and Nasu|

 A support vehicle will be available throughout the entire tour.
 No need to carry your bags on your bike during the ride – they will travel in a support vehicle between hotels.

 You will also be provided with GPS devices, maps and a GPS tracking smartphone application for checking each rider’s real time position.
-High-performance carbon road bikes (BOMA), Comfortable adventure bikes (Cannondale SLATE) and High quality e-hybrid bikes (YAMAHA) are available for rental at a rate of 20,000JPY for whole tour.
+High-performance carbon disk road bikes (Cannondale Synapse Carbon Disk), Comfortable adventure bikes (Cannondale SLATE) and High quality e-hybrid bikes (YAMAHA) are available for rental at a rate of 20,000JPY for whole tour.